GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/zephyr_native_posix/README.md

 - `cd examples/zephyr_native_posix/build`
 - run `make`

-This step generates the zephyr/zephyr.exe native_posix board application for POSIX.
+This step generates the zephyr/zephyr.exe native_posix board application.

 ### Running the example
 The device creation in the GCP IoT Device Manager required a public key to be uploaded to the device.
 You will need the private key pair now.
 An `ec_private.pem` file should contain this private key in the current working directory.